 Modesty can make you sick because it’s not “in your face” it’s an invisible but constant draining undercurrent.

 Modesty comes in more then 50 shades.
-It permeates your lifestyle, your daily life, your bank account - it saps your confidence, your circle of influence, your work, your romantic partnerships, your children, yourself, me, our planet.
+It permeates your body, your behavior, your bank account.
+It saps your energy, impacts your confidence, it changes your circle of influence at work, it distorts your romantic relationships.

 We must revisit modesty.

 We are spectacular beings in ridiculously functioning bodies with superb minds.
 We learn how to walk, talk, coordinate ideas, time, understand and master really complex stuff.

 We must be on a mission to intimidate people.